sabeer-k-s/Bank-Marketing-Prediction/README.md

  <!--- Insert a visualization summarizing key insights from the data analysis process --->

 ## Conclusion
+ **Predictive Performance**: Applied **oversampling with SMOTE** to address the dataset's class imbalance.
+Additionally, explored four different machine learning models including **K-Nearest Neighbors (KNN)**, **Support Vector Machine (SVM)**, **Random Forest**, and **Logistic Regression**.
+Utilizing hyperparameter tuning via GridsearchCV, And optimized the parameters for each model.

 ![Performance](images/Performance.png)
-- **Predictive Performance**: Utilized cutting-edge machine learning methodologies, including **oversampling with SMOTE** and **hyperparameter tuning via GridsearchCV**, to develop a highly **accurate** predictive model.
-Achieved an impressive **89% accuracy** using the KNeighbours classifier.
-- **Data Analysis**: Conducted comprehensive analysis of **complex** financial data to identify key predictors influencing client subscription decisions.
-This analysis involved exploring relationships between various features and the target variable, as well as detecting patterns and trends.
+- **Evaluation of Model Performance**: Random Forest exhibited superior performance with notably **higher precision** and **recall** compared to other models, showcasing its effectiveness in identifying **positive instances**.
+Accuracy may not be a reliable metric due to the dataset's imbalance, emphasizing the importance of prioritizing precision and recall for this task.

 - **Strategic Insights**: Generated strategic insights to optimize future marketing efforts.
 These insights include identifying target demographics with a high propensity to subscribe to term deposits, refining communication strategies, and allocating resources effectively.

 ## Technologies Used